inab/tophat2-patches/README.md

 tophat2-patches
 ===============

-TopHat2 patches, which fixes several Segmentation faults
+Set of patches for TopHat 2.0.9~2.0.10, which fix several Segmentation faults